Necl0/Necl0/README.md

 ### Hey, I'm Necloremius (he/him), a 14 year old software developer! 👋

-I'm great at Python and am tackling Elixir and Rust right now!
-I know quite 4-5 other languages as well, but not well enough to brag about here :p
+I'm quite proficient at Python and am exploring the vast world of ML/AI right now, and know various other languages, though not as proficiently.

 ----
 I love programming, playing tennis, pondering calculus problems, listening to music, and drinking bubble tea!